goproxyio/goproxy.io/content/docs/GOPRIVATE-env.md

 matching either pattern, including git.corp.example.com/xyzzy, rsc.io/private,
 and rsc.io/private/quux.

+if your private repos belonged to a organization, such as a github organization org_name, just type the organization name:

+        GOPRIVATE=github.com/org_name

 The GOPRIVATE environment variable may be used by other tools as well to identify non-public modules.
 For example, an editor could use GOPRIVATE to decide whether to hyperlink a package import to a godoc.org page.